eysium-concordium/blog-web/README.md

 ## 🔥 **Contributing**

-We welcome all contributions!
+We welcome all types of contributions!
-To contribute:
-- Fork the repository.
-- Create a new branch (`git checkout -b feature-branch`).
-- Make your changes and commit them (`git commit -m "Add your message here"`).
-- Push your changes (`git push origin feature-branch`).
-- Open a pull request.

 ---

 ## 📫 **Contact**
-For any queries or suggestions, feel free to open an issue or reach out.
+For any queries or suggestions, feel free to reach out to the volunteers.
 Happy coding! 🚀

----

-✅ Let me know if you want any further modifications or additions! 🚀